Duration and Convexity

 ]

-The duration of a fixed annuity for a specified number of payments T and yield per payment y can be calculated with the following formula:
+The duration of a fixed annuity for a specified number of payments T and yield per payment y can be calculated with this formula:

 Fixed Annuity Duration Formula